The R.I.S.K. (Resources, Innovation, Skills, & Knowledge) program is back for 2017!

 (Phase 1 takes place from Dec 2017 – Mar 2018 by reservation, Phase 2 will occur at the end of Mar 2018 TBA)

 In 2009 Theatre Gargantua began an extremely successful initiative named the R.I.S.K.
 (Resources Innovation Skills and Knowledge) Program.
 This two-phase program engages high school students from underserved neighbourhoods, primarily outside the downtown core, in learning compositional tools for the creation of original multi-disciplinary performance.

-In 2011 and 2012, we went into 20 classes where we introduced the use of theatrical application of simple multi-track recording on iPads loan to us by Apple specifically for this program.
+In 2011 and 2012, we went into 20 classes where we introduced the use of theatrical application of simple and easily accessible apps such as Garage Band and iMovie on iPads.